18 Hole Round

 Thus, in 1882, Prestwick expanded its course to 18 holes, the 18th course to do so, and in 1891 when the Honourable Company built Muirfield they created 18 holes in the first year.
 As they sponsored the Open, the championship moved with them from Musselburgh to Muirfield.
 With the three foremost clubs in the world using 18 holes, this set the norm for a golf round.

-The 18 hole round was a default found for a golf match from 1933, but it was not laid down as a 'stipulated round' in the Rules of Golf until 1950.
-As late as 1919, when the Royal and Ancient took over sole control of running the Open, half of all the golf courses in Britain were still built as 9-hole courses.
+The 18-hole round was a default found for a golf match from 1933, but it was not laid down as a 'stipulated round' in the Rules of Golf until as late as 1950.
+In 1919, when the Royal and Ancient took over sole control of running the Open, half of all the golf courses in Britain were still built as 9-hole courses.

 Therefore the reason why golf courses are 18 holes is partly at least an accident of history.

 More detail of the development of the Old Course at St Andrews.